How to Complete USPS Form 1583

 Send the Form 1583 Documents to VPM

-1. By mail: Send the original copy (NOT a photocopy) of the form along with the photocopied IDs to the mailing address listed on our contact page.
-We will submit the original to USPS and keep a copy for our records.
-If you go this route, we recommend that you either keep a second original copy or take a photo of the notarized form.
-This way, in case your mail gets lost in transit, you will not have to get another copy notarized again.
+By mail: Send the original signed form (not a photocopy) plus photocopies of your IDs to the address on our contact page.
+We’ll forward the original to USPS and keep a copy.
+We recommend keeping a second original or a photo of the notarized form in case the mail is lost.

-2. By email: Scan the original copy of the form and your two IDs.
-Email the images to [email protected].
-Be sure the form is signed by you and the notary.
-You can also upload your application and IDs to an online storage location (ie. Dropbox) and then send us the download link.
+By email: Scan the original signed form and your two IDs and email them to [email protected].
+The form must be signed by you and the notary.
+You may also upload your documents to a cloud service (e.g., Dropbox) and send us the download link.

 Acceptable IDs